 The Synthesis Lab focuses on the integration of creative operational processes and practices in design, developing more efficient, reliable, and effective workflows, software, and tools to leverage data and automation in Architecture, Design, and Engineering.

 The Management Lab explores new business and commercial potentials arising from digital transformation processes in Architecture, Design, and Engineering; rethinking traditional business models and developing strategies to invest in technology for maximum financial returns.

 The Analytics Lab focuses on leveraging data used in architectural design and engineering businesses, using big data analysis, automation, and machine learning to extrapolate future patterns and develop new knowledge and models.

 More about the Centre

-The ARC Centre for Next-Gen Architectural Manufacturing (ArchManu) is a collaborative initiative between UNSW and Swinburne University of Technology, and has been funded for 5 years by the Australian Research Council.
+The ARC Centre for Next-Gen Architectural Manufacturing (ArchManu) is a collaborative initiative between UNSW, Swinburne University of Technology, and University of Adelaide.
+The Centre has been funded for 5 years by the Australian Research Council.
 It is formed around three Labs (Synthesis, Management, and Analytics) to bridge current gaps in knowledge and practice.
-Each Lab will comprise 7 PhD Candidates, guided by 1 Postdoctoral Fellow, 2 senior Theme Leads, and a network of supporting academics within UNSW, Swinburne, and international partner institutions.
+Each Lab will comprise a cohort of PhD Candidates, guided by 1 Postdoctoral Fellow, 2 senior Theme Leads, and a network of supporting academics within UNSW, Swinburne, Uni of Adelaide, and international partner institutions.

 Join us at the forefront of the digital transformation in the AEC industry, where you will have the opportunity to make a real impact, work with industry leaders, collaborate with fellow researchers, and contribute to cutting-edge research projects.
 Don’t miss this exciting opportunity to be part of the next generation of leaders in shaping the future of architectural design and engineering through digitisation.